Kwesin/mws-group-27-website-peer-programming-project/README.md

-# This is the website of the official mobile web specialit  group N:27
+# This is the website of the official mobile web specialist  group N:27

 ## How to run
 ```bash